g-shrey/Tweet-Clustering-Analysis/README.md

 # Tweet-Clustering-Analysis
-Used the Twitter API to scrape numerous tweets and then used keywords to cluster said tweets into various categories.
+Used the Twitter API to scrape numerous tweets and engineered them used NLP methods.
+Then used the K-Means algorithm to cluster said tweets into various categories.

 Collaborators: Joseph Peart & Agata Miler